 - Place drained nuts, noni juice, sea salt, and lemon juice in a Vitamix and process until perfectly smooth.

 4. Lay cloth over two glasses and top with divided cheese.

 5. Gather cloth, twist, and secure at the top edge of each glass.
 Let the cheese drain until firm enough to stand on its own.

 6. Your miraculous vegan goat cheese is ready!
-Eat as-is on crackers, top a pizza, stuff crisp veggies, or crumble into salads and baked recipes.
+Eat as-is on crackers, top a pizza, stuff crisp veggies, add to a falafel mezze plate, or crumble into salads and baked recipes.

 For clean, neat slices, chill cheese logs rolled in minced herbs, crushed nuts, or flowers for thirty minutes to one hour in the freezer before cutting.

 Nuts that aren't soaked will turn to nut butter when processed instead of making cheese.
 Also, soaking facilitates a creamy smooth texture with less blending time.